-One of the best personal protection dogs is Cane Corso.
+One of the best personal protection dogs is the Cane Corso.
 Also called the Italian Mastiff, this dog has a storied history as a hunter and a guard dog.
-When looking at personal protection dogs for sale, the Cane Corso should definitely be on your list.
-Here is the long and fascinating history of Cane Corso protection dog.
+When looking at personal protection dogs for sale, the Cane Corso protection dog should definitely be on your list.
+Here is the long and fascinating history of this dog.

 Ancient History – Dog of War